-- Remember infants and children who are not yet mobile will get cold faster, so be sure to check their hands and face frequently for coldness.
+- Babies and children who are not yet mobile will get cold faster, so be sure to check their hands and face frequently for coldness.

 - Use sun protection.
+Even in the winter!
 Protect your children from the sun by using sunscreen and sunglasses.

 We’ve put together a roundup of gear that really keeps the cold out, all of which would make a great (and necessary) addition any child’s winter wardrobe.
 Dress them in this stuff and it will never be too cold to go outside (OK, yes, sometimes it will be but when it’s not they’ll be so warm you won’t have to deal with the whining).
 Now, get out there and have some fun!